cortesi/scurve-python/README.md

+# ARCHIVE: See [spacecurve](https://github.com/cortesi/spacecurve) for the modern incarnation of this project.

 A collection of algorithms and visualisation tools related to space-filling curves.

-# See [binvis.io](http://binvis.io) for my more recent interactive binary visualisation tool

 # The Curves